 How Can I Use a Trust to Protect my Money from Going to a Nursing Home?

-How do I go about setting up a trust that will protect my money from going to a Nursing Home instead of my daughter?
+How do I go about setting up a trust that will protect my money from going to a nursing home instead of to my daughter?

-That is a big question and I’ll start by referring you to this post.
+That is a big question and I’ll start by referring you to this blog post: Medicaid and Trusts.
 But, here are the basic rules, which involve protecting assets from having to be spent down to qualify for Medicaid coverage of nursing home care:

 - The trust must be irrevocable.